 The epidermis.
 As we age, the outermost layers of skin produce less hyaluronic acid and fewer lipids.
 Skin is less able to bind in moisture, becomes drier and, as a result, fine lines and wrinkles appear.
 Skin starts to sag, appears thinner and its texture may be dry and rough.

 The deeper layers of the skin.
 A 1% annual loss of collagen worsens the thinning effect together with a declining level of functional elastin.
 As elastin is partly responsible for the skin’s elasticity and strength, a decrease in these two substances together results in a sagging, less elastic skin.
 The volume-giving cells that keep skin `filled out’ reduce in size and number, leading to a shrinking of these layers.
 The result is a more drawn and sunken look to the skin, with flattening of the cheeks.

 Over time, the blood flow delivering nutrients slows, resulting in dullness and a tendency towards dehydration and slower healing.
 Skin undergoes a further loss of elasticity and deep wrinkles start to form.

 It’s not just our genetics that determine how we age.
-There are a range of other internal and external factors that lead to a loss of volume in skin:
+There are a range of other internal and external factors that lead to sagging skin and a loss of volume:

 In puberty, estrogen levels are high.
 Skin is smooth and elastic and the skin contours are defined.
 As we age, hormone levels decline and volume-giving cells decrease in both size and number leading to a loss in volume and less defined facial contours.

-- Sun: Spending too long in the sun can damage collagen, compromise skin structure and cause photoaging (premature skin aging caused by the sun)
+- Sun: Spending too long in the sun can damage collagen, compromise skin structure and cause photoageing (premature skin ageing caused by the sun)